AccurateIC/Damoov_Driving_Score/README.md

 cd scripts

-#run this command if you are doing setup first time
+# Run this command if you are doing setup first time
 chmod +x install.sh

 ./install.sh